 Hillwood Estate, Museum & Gardens - Upper Northwest - Washington, DC

 Start your morning at Hillwood Estate, Museum & Gardens in Upper Northwest, the grand estate of Post Cereal heiress Marjorie Merriweather Post.
 Take a docent-led tour of dazzling collections of Russian Imperial artifacts and French decorative art.
 Wander through 13 acres of formal gardens and stop for lunch in the café.

 Make your way to The Kreeger Museum, a hidden gem tucked away on Foxhall Road among mansions near the Embassy of France.
 Surrounded by beautiful grounds, the former residence houses a stunning personal art collection, including works by Monet, Renoir, Picasso, Miro and Calder.

 Treat yourself to a chef’s table seating at any of these must-try restaurants in the culinary capital.
 Cap off the evening with a private tour of the monuments by moonlight.

 Day 3: Fresh Food, Modern Art & a Show

-Hit the Dupont Circle FRESHFARM Market just west of Dupont Circle for organic fruit, vegetables, cheese, meats, bread and even gelato.
+Hit the FRESHFARM Market just west of Dupont Circle for organic fruit, vegetables, cheese, meats, bread and even gelato.
 Samples are deliciously tempting – pick up a pint of creamy, dreamy chocolate milk from Clear Springs Creamery.

 Just a few steps away is The Phillips Collection, America's first museum of modern art, featuring a permanent collection from revered artists such as Renoir and Rothko, Bonnard and O'Keeffe, van Gogh and Diebenkorn.